 - The template has a one-inch hole in the middle.
 It is for the mounting spike.
 Peel the backing off and stick the spike to the boat through the template hole.

 - After that, break the seal on the adhesive syringe and start filling the six wells (four wells if you opt for the mini ones) on the back of the Stern Saver with glue.
 Dispense until each one is filled a bit over the brim.
 Be careful not to get adhesive on your arms or gloves.

 - Finally, place the Stern Saver on; the spike should go through the middle hole.
 Press firmly, wipe off any excess around the edges, and remove the template.
 You can use some tape to make sure the Stern Saver stays in place while the glue is drying, but it’s not necessary.

 After about 12 hours, you have a transducer mounting plate with no drill on the stern.

 Depending on the type of transducer you have, you might want to drill one or two holes to mount it.
 Again, read the product instructions.
 Mark the holes before drilling to enhance precision.

 Now, all is set.
 Go ahead and secure the transducer onto the Stern Saver using some stainless steel screws.
 Tighten them carefully.
 Keep in mind that if the system loosens when you’re boating, you may have to go under the water to find the transducer.

-When installed properly, a Stern Saver can offer years of reliable use.
+When appropriately installed, a Stern Saver can offer years of reliable use.
 Now, you can enjoy the next grand adventure without constantly checking and worrying about the transducer mounting system.
-Plus, the procedure is relatively simple and straightforward.
+Plus, the procedure is relatively straightforward.